itswadesh/svelte-commerce/README.md

 ## Features

-- 🛍️ Attach Svelte store front to <a href="https://admin.litekart.in/" aria-label="Click to brouse svelte store front"> Litekart </a> and your complete ecommerce tech stack becomes free.
-- 👥 The demo uses litekart as backend
 - 👨🏻‍💻 Its both SSR and SPA
 - 🚀 Superfast
 - 🔗 It is possible to connect with any eCommerce backend if the backend has Rest API